 - In a saucepan whisk together milk, pumpkin puree, and light brown sugar.

 - Cook over medium heat, stirring frequently, until hot and steamy.
+DO NOT BOIL.

 - Remove from heat, whisk in the pumpkin-pie spice and the vanilla.

-- Continue to whisk until frothy.
+- Whisk in the coffee and continue to whisk until frothy.

 - Garnish with whipped cream and a sprinkle of nutmeg.

 - Pour the milk, pumpkin puree, brown sugar, pumpkin-pie spice, and vanilla into a microwave-safe bowl.